jschicht/Secure2Csv/readme.txt

 Secure2Csv.exe /SDSFile:c:\temp\$Secure[ADS_$SDS] /OutputPath:c:\temp
 Secure2Csv.exe /SDSFile:c:\temp\$Secure[ADS_$SDS] /SIIFile:c:\temp\$Secure_9_$INDEX_ALLOCATION_$SII.bin /OutputPath:c:\temp
 Secure2Csv.exe /SDSFile:c:\temp\$Secure[ADS_$SDS] /OutputPath:c:\temp /Separator:% /AceSeparator:!

+Slack data
+There are various location in the $SDS file where slack data can be found.
+For this tool to extract slack, the $SII is needed on input along with $SDS.
+The slack is extracted to 3 different files, those ending with _sds_slack1.bin, _sds_slack2.bin and _sds_slack3.bin.

+Slack1 is the data between entries found by using the valid and defined entry offsets and sizes.
+Slack2 is the data found within an entry where the defined entry size is larger than what is actually used.
+Slack3 is the data found beyond the last valid entry, aligned to sector size.

+Slack1 and slack2 are smaller chunks merged together, whereas slack3 is more suitable for traditional carving due to offsets from the FS being preserved.

 Note
 The file $Secure[ADS_$SDS] and $Secure_9_$INDEX_ALLOCATION_$SII.bin are the two of default output when using RawCopy (https://github.com/jschicht/RawCopy) to extract mft ref 9 with a command such as "rawcopy.exe c:9 c:\temp -AllAttr"